-What is Virtual Reality Therapy?
+What is Virtual Reality therapy?

 This approach allows patients to learn how to cope with difficult situations through controlled exposure – an effective method for treating anxiety, addiction, and OCD.

-Proven effectiveness of VR therapy
+The effectiveness of VR therapy is now scientifically proven

 - Fast implementation in clinical settings